On The Topology of Polygonal Meshes: Polygonal Meshes

 \subsection{Intrinsic and Extrinsic Topology}

 We have to face the fact that the topology of a polygonal mesh can mean two different things. \begin{itemize} \item If we are interested in the \textit{intrinsic} topology, the geometry is not important; a mesh is simply a schematic diagram of the structure of a surface.
-We can use this schematic to realise the mesh in 3D, but the intrinsic topology is independent of the realisation. \item If we study the \textit{extrinsic} topology, the realisation \textit{is} the polygonal mesh.
-According to this view, a polygonal mesh is simply a set of points in 3D, namely the union of the points in contained in the faces.
-The topology of the mesh is that of the point set. \end{itemize}
+Since this diagram could be realised in 3D its topology is well defined, and this is what we call the intrinsic topology. \item If we study the \textit{extrinsic} topology, the mesh is \textit{immersed} in 3D and this immersion \textit{is} the polygonal mesh.
+According to this view, a polygonal mesh is simply a set of points in 3D, namely the image of the mesh under the immersion, and the extrinsic topology is that of the image.
+Put differently, the extrinsic topology is that which is \textit{induced} by the immersion. \end{itemize}

 It is important to be aware of this distinction since the extrinsic and the intrinsic topology do not have to agree.
-Specifically, \mesh may intersect itself in the embedding space which would often cause its extrinsic topology to differ from the intrinsic.
+Specifically, \mesh may intersect itself in the immersion which would often cause its extrinsic topology to differ from the intrinsic.
 For instance, a mesh may be intrinsically manifold but two vertices or two edges may touch as shown in Figure~\ref{fig:non-manifold}.
 In this case, the mesh is extrinsically non-manifold despite being manifold from the intrinsic point of view.

 Some mesh configurations are valid if we are only interested in the intrinsic topology of abstract meshes, but make no sense when we consider a polygonal mesh with vertex positions in 3D and straight edges.
 For instance, from an intrinsic point of view, it makes sense that a vertex is connected to itself, but if we are interested in the extrinsic topology it is problematic since such an edge has no geometric meaning.
 Two vertices can also be connected by more than one edge.
 Extrinsically, this often makes the mesh non-manifold, but intrinsically it does not.